-- j.
+- k.
 Place the hub or wheel over the axle spindle being careful to align the hub bore with the axle.
 Do not damage the seal.
-Support the hub assembly until the outer bearing cone and spindle nut are installed, to avoid damaging the seal. - k.
-Install the outer bearing cone and inner spindle nut, tightening the nut until it is snug against the outer bearing cone.
-Remove the hub support allowing the hub to rest on the bearings. - Install and adjust bearings (See "Wheel Bearing Lubrication and Adjustment" on page 4-25.) - m.
+Support the hub assembly until the outer bearing cone and spindle nut are installed, to avoid damaging the seal. - Install the outer bearing cone and inner spindle nut, tightening the nut until it is snug against the outer bearing cone.
+Remove the hub support allowing the hub to rest on the bearings. - m.
+Install and adjust bearings (See "Wheel Bearing Lubrication and Adjustment" on page 4-22.) - n.
 Install the hub cap with the proper gasket.
-Tighten the cap screws of the hub cap to 15 to 20 ft.-lbs. of torque.
+Tighten the cap screws of the hub cap to 15 to 20 ft.-lbs. of torque. - o.
+Remove the filler plug and fill the hub cavity to the recommended level with a gear type oil.